Nate Lowe Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.02).
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (5.06).

-- Reds pitchers combine to allow the 10th-fewest home runs in baseball (22 total, one per game).
+- Reds pitchers combine to allow 24 total home runs at a rate of one per game (to rank 12th in the league).

-- Lodolo (2-1) gets the starting nod for the Reds in his fifth start of the season.
-He's put together a 4.98 ERA in 21 2/3 innings pitched, with 31 strikeouts.
+- The Reds are sending Weaver (0-1) to the mound for his second start of the season.

-- His last time out was out of the bullpen on Sunday when the lefty threw 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- The right-hander last pitched on Thursday against the Pittsburgh Pirates, when he went six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.